Tuesday, December 21, 2010

 ... or damselfly eat damselfly in this case.
 This male is busily eating a female C. Auranticum... something I have seen this species do a lot.

-The female is dull compared to that of the male.
-It can be confused with female Cauranticum but is bigger in size, lighter in colour and they live close to the males.
+The female is dull compared to that of the male and it can be confused with female C. auranticum.
+However, the mature females have a yellow face and yellowish colouration to the abdomen.

 Close-up of how the male utilises his claspers ...